 - Is it easy to travel to the Blue Mountains?

 Yes, it is very easy to get to the Blue Mountains.
 The region is easily accessible by car, by train and by coach.
 It takes about 90 minutes to drive to Katoomba from Sydney, and trains regularly depart Sydney Central, travelling to all major townships in the Blue Mountains.

 As mentioned above, staying overnight in the Blue Mountains makes the experience so much better, and gives you the opportunity to see all the highlights without rushing.

-To help you prepare for your next trip to the Blue Mountains, be sure to check out these articles:
+To help you prepare for your next overnight stay to the Blue Mountains, here are a few resourceful articles:

 - Our list with the best hikes in the Blue Mountains.

 - The most impressive Blue Mountains lookout points.

 - Our list with the top things to do in the Blue Mountains.

 - The most scenic Blue Mountains waterfalls.

 Enjoy your stay!